jsanchezperez/harris_corner_detector/README.md

 VERSION
 *******

-Version 1, released on June 4, 2018
+Version 1, released on September 15, 2018

 *******